My New (Used) Car: An FAQ

 - So why a Prius?

 It was a good deal and it’s fuel-efficient.
+Not just that, you can find cheap car insurance no deposit deals on cars like this, and you’d be a fool not to look for one yourself.
 These are the sorts of things you should consider when buying a new vehicle.
 You may want to look into something like personal leasing specialists who can help you find the best deals to match your budget.

 - How much?